John Heartfield [Left. Credit: John J Heartfield Collection] is credited as the founder of modern photomontage.

 In 1917, John Heartfield founded the Malik-Verlag publishing house in Berlin.
 At that time, his beloved brother, Wieland, was serving near the front.
 The brothers were soon to become partners in Malik-Verlag, with John being responsible for the majority of the graphics.

-Also in 1917, Heartfield became a member of Berlin Club Dada.
+In 1917, Heartfield became a member of Berlin Club Dada.

 In 1920, he helped organize the Erste Internationale Dada-Messe [First International Dada Fair] in Berlin.
 Dadaists were the young lions of the German art scene, opinionated provocateurs who often disrupted public art gatherings and ridiculed the participants.
 They labeled traditional art trivial and bourgeois.
 Heartfield was a vital member of a circle of German titans that included Edwin Piscator, Bertolt Brecht, Hannah Hoch, and a host of others.